pyxem/orix/doc/basic_usage.rst

 Orientations
 ~~~~~~~~~~~~

-An Orientation is a rotation with a direction specified.
-From a coding perspective this means they inherit
+An Orientation is a rotation with a direction specified, or in an equivalent phrasing "an orientation is a rotation with respect to some reference frame".
-from Rotation.
-The specification of a direction (physically one might think of a crystal normal) allows us to introduce
+Often this direction will be chosen so that to be a high symmettry element lies along one of the coordinate axes, and one should take extreme care that
-the concept of symmetry equivalent rotations, which we illustrate with an example below.
-Furthermore, this structure provides extensibility,
+the conventions and settings of all components of software are in agreement.

-with pole figures being an obvious destination.
+    The specification of a direction allows us to introduce the concept of symmetry equivalent rotations which we illustrate with an example below.

 .. code:: python